Nil-Brauer categorifies the split iquantum group of rank one: Introduction

 \section{Introduction}

-In \cite{letzter1}, Letzter introduced what we now call the {\em $\imath$-quantum groups} associated to symmetric pairs.
-These can be viewed as a generalization of Drinfeld-Jimbo quantum groups---the latter are the $\imath$-quantum groups arising from diagonal symmetric pairs.
+In \cite{letzter1}, Letzter introduced what we now call the {\em iquantum groups} associated to symmetric pairs.
+These can be viewed as a generalization of Drinfeld-Jimbo quantum groups---the latter are the iquantum groups arising from diagonal symmetric pairs.
 Lusztig's canonical bases for quantum groups, with their favorable positivity properties, provided one source of motivation for the categorification of quantum groups via the {\em Kac-Moody 2-categories} of Khovanov, Lauda and Rouquier \cite{KL3, Rou}.
-A theory of {\em $\imath$-canonical bases} for $\imath$-quantum groups was developed in \cite{BW18QSP, BW18KL}.
+A theory of {\em icanonical bases} for iquantum groups was developed in \cite{BW18QSP, BW18KL}.
 In special cases, these again have positive structure constants; see \cite{LiW18} which treats the quasi-split types AIII.
-Therefore, it is reasonable to hope that there should be a categorification of $\imath$-quantum groups.
+Therefore, it is reasonable to hope that there should be a categorification of iquantum groups.

-In rank 1, there are three quasi-split $\imath$-quantum groups.
+In rank one, there are three quasi-split iquantum groups of finite type.
 First, there is the usual $\mathrm U_q(\mathfrak{sl}_2)$, which was categorified by Lauda and Rouquier in \cite{Lauda,Rou}.
 The second, arising from the Satake diagram of $A_2$ with non-trivial diagram involution, was categorified in \cite{BSWW}.
-In this article, we explain how to categorify the remaining case, the split $\imath$-quantum group $\mathrm{U}_q^\imath(\sl_2)$ corresponding to the symmetric pair $(\mathrm{SL}_2,\mathrm{SO}_2)$.
-This is a basic building block for general $\imath$-quantum groups, and it is expected to play a key role in the categorification of quasi-split $\imath$-quantum groups of higher rank.
+In this article, we explain how to categorify the remaining case, the split iquantum group $\mathrm{U}_q^\imath(\sl_2)$ corresponding to the symmetric pair $(\mathrm{SL}_2,\mathrm{SO}_2)$.
+This is a basic building block for general iquantum groups, and it is expected to play a key role in the categorification of quasi-split iquantum groups of higher rank.

 Our categorification of $\mathrm{U}_q^\imath(\sl_2)$ arises from the {\em nil-Brauer category} $\cNB_t$ introduced recently in \cite{BWWbasis}.
 This is a strict graded $\kk$-linear monoidal category defined over a field $\kk$ of characteristic different from 2.
 It has one self-dual generating object $B$ and four generating morphisms represented diagrammatically by $\txtdot\;$ (degree 2), $\;\txtcrossing\;$ (degree $-2$), $\;\txtcap\;$ (degree 0), and $\;\txtcup\;$ (degree 0), subject to some natural relations recorded in \cref{NBdef}.
-The parameter $t$ gives the value of $\; \,:\one\rightarrow\one$, the only admissible choices being $t=0$ or $t=1$.
+The parameter $t$ gives the value of $\; \,:\one\rightarrow\one$.
+The defining relations imply that $t^2 1_\one = t 1_\one$, hence, we must have that $t=0$ or $t=1$ in order for the category to be non-trivial; see \cite[(2.9)]{BWWbasis}.
+We assume that this is the case from now on.

 To formulate the main results precisely, rather than working in terms of idempotents, as is often done in the categorification literature, we use the language of modules.
 By a {\em graded $\cNB_t$-module}, we mean a graded $\kk$-linear functor from $\cNB_t$ to graded vector spaces.
 The endofunctor of $\cNB_t$ defined by tensoring with its generating object extends to an exact endofunctor, also denoted $B$, of the category of graded $\cNB_t$-modules.
 Let $[n] := q^{n-1}+q^{n-3}+\cdots+q^{1-n}$ be the quantum integer, and $V^{\oplus [n]}$ denote the corresponding direct sum of degree-shifted copies of a graded module $V$.